 During sleep, many other hormones are released into the bloodstream, including ghrelin and leptin (which balance our appetite so we do not have stronger urges to eat more), as well as insulin and cortisol (which prompt us to feel hungry when we wake up, so we can consume the foods we need to function and concentrate throughout the day).

 How to Enhance Sleep Naturally

-For most people, making a few simple changes to their daily routine can make a big difference to their quality of sleep.
-Weighted blankets, of instance, are a great way to battle stress; weighing slightly more than normal blankets, they instil a sense of comfort and are currently recommended for many conditions, including anxiety and insomnia.
+For most people, making a few simple changes to their daily routine can make a big difference in their quality of sleep.
+Weighted blankets, of instance, are a great way to battle stress; weighing slightly more than normal blankets, they instill a sense of comfort and are currently recommended for many conditions, including anxiety and insomnia.